For using the igraph C library

 The weight

-See the pajek homepage: http://vlado.fmf.uni-lj.si/pub/networks/pajek/ for more info on Pajek and the Pajek manual: http://vlado.fmf.uni-lj.si/pub/networks/pajek/doc/pajekman.pdf for information on the Pajek file format.
+See the Pajek homepage: http://vlado.fmf.uni-lj.si/pub/networks/pajek/ for more info on Pajek.
+The Pajek manual, http://vlado.fmf.uni-lj.si/pub/networks/pajek/doc/pajekman.pdf, and http://mrvar.fdv.uni-lj.si/pajek/DrawEPS.htm have information on the Pajek file format.
+There is additional useful information and sample files at http://mrvar.fdv.uni-lj.si/pajek/history.htm

 Time complexity: O(|V|+|E|+|A|), |V| is the number of vertices, |E| the number of edges, |A| the number of attributes (vertex + edge) in the graph if there are attribute handlers installed.